BerkeleyLab/Marble-Mini/docs/README_fab.txt

 The layout is set up for gold-fingers on the AMC edge, but this prototyping run does not need that process step.
+What it does need is kapton tape placed over those fingers before pressing-on Cage1.

 Copper Gerber files, in order: marble-F_Cu.gbr